-In February 2018, the Government of Canada released Bill C-69 to amend the current federal approval processes.
-It is uncertain when the new legislation will be brought into force and what types of projects may be affected by the proposed legislation.
-It is also uncertain whether any new approval process adopted by the federal government will result in a more efficient approval process.
+On August 28, 2019, the Impact Assessment Act came into force and replaced the Canadian Environmental Assessment Act, thereby establishing a new environmental assessment process.
+It is uncertain how the new assessment process adopted by the federal government will result in a more efficient approval process.
+The Impact Assessment Act broadens the assessment factors to include health, economy, social, gender, and sustainability considerations.
 The lack of regulatory certainty is likely to have an influence on investment decisions for major projects.
-Even when projects are approved on a federal level, such projects often face further delays due to interference by provincial and municipal governments, as well as court challenges related to issues such as indigenous title, the government's duty to consult and accommodate indigenous peoples and the sufficiency of the relevant environmental review processes.
+Even when projects are approved on a federal level, such projects often face further delays due to interference by provincial and municipal governments, as well as court challenges related to issues such as indigenous rights, the government's duty to consult and accommodate indigenous peoples and the sufficiency of the relevant environmental review processes.
 Such political and legal opposition creates further uncertainty.